To begin our journey into analog electronics we need to understand the basics of atoms.

 1. What is the force between two positive charges of 1C and 2C which are 2m apart in a medium where k = 10Nm2 / C2?We can answer the above by using Coulomb's Law directly and substituting the known numbers in:

 2. What is the force on the negative charge surrounded by two positive charges in a medium where k = 10Nm2 / C2, in the diagram below?
 Include the direction in your answer.To answer the above it is best to redraw the diagram indicating the forces acting on the negative charge as well as the direction we assign to be positive.
 From there we can easily perform the vector addition of the forces to determine the net force acting on the negative charge.
 In the above diagram we have indicated the two acting forces F1 and F2 as well as indicated that all forces acting to the right are considered positive.
 Isn't it nice having all the information in one place!
 P.S.
 Engineers love pictures.
+From here we can calculate forces F1 and F2 independently acting on Q2 via Coulomb's Law and then perform the vector addition.
 Note that F1 is negative in the above as we assigned right to be positive and the force F1 is towards the positive charge which is to the left (negative).

 We have found that charges experience forces under the influence of an electric field and when a group of the same charges are together they repel each other while different charges are attracted to each other.
 The close proximity of electrons and protons inside an atom is what binds the atom together, however, if the atom contains fewer electrons in an outer shell they are less weakly bounded and more easily freed from an atom by an external force.
 We call these electrons valence electrons and it is these electrons which give rise to an electric current!